 - Currywurst: boiled and subsequently fried sausage, served whole or sliced, and a smooth and rich curry-spiced tomato sauce.

-- Kartoffelsuppe: thick soup made with potatoes, cooked with onions, celery, butter, and milk.
+- Kartoffelsuppe: a thick soup made with potatoes, cooked with onions, celery, butter, and milk.

-- Lebkuchen: gingerbread biscuits typically eaten around Christmas.
+- Lebkuchen: gingerbread biscuits typically were eaten around Christmas.

 - Ebbelwoi: an apple wine from Hessen.

 - Schnapps: clear fruit-flavored brandies available in hundreds of varieties.

 - Kirschwasser: a colorless cherry-flavored spirit that originates from the Black Forest region.

 - Bier: there are thousands of varieties of German beer from Weissbier (a cloudy light-colored wheat brew) to Kölsch (a top-fermented beer brewed exclusively in the Cologne region) to Altbier (a dark copper-colored pour most popular in Düsseldorf).